KNEE ARTHROSCOPY (OR KEYHOLE SURGERY) IN PLYMOUTH

 An arthroscopy can be done for a number of reasons.

-• To find the cause of knee problems
+• To find the cause of knee problems.

-• To repair damage to knee joints
+• To repair damage to the knee joints.

-To find the cause of joint problems
+Find the cause of knee problems

 An arthroscopy is often done to check what’s causing symptoms such as:

-• Joint pain
+• Joint pain.

-• Swelling and stiffness
+• Swelling and stiffness.

-• Joints locking, moving out of position or giving way
+• Joints locking, moving out of position or giving way.

 You will usually only have this procedure if other types of tests, such as X-rays, have not found anything.

-To check the health of your joints
+Check the health of your joints

 This can help if you have:

-• Damaged your joint, for example, a sports injury
+• Damaged your joint, for example, a sports injury.

-• A condition that can damage joints over time, such as osteoarthritis
+• A condition that can damage joints over time, such as osteoarthritis.

-To repair damage to your joints
+Repair damage to your joints

-Your doctor may be able to repair some joint damage during the arthroscopy.
+Mr Stitson may be able to repair some joint damage during the arthroscopy.

 This can include:

-• Removing damaged sections of the tough tissue covering the surface of your joint (cartilage)
+• Removing damaged sections of the tough tissue covering the surface of your joint (cartilage).

-• Repairing tears to the strips of tissue connecting the bones of your joint (ligaments)
+• Repairing tears to the strips of tissue connecting the bones of your joint (ligaments).

-• Using a sterile liquid to wash out damaged bits of tissue stopping the joint from working properly
+• Using a sterile liquid to wash out damaged bits of tissue stopping the joint from working properly.

 AT A GLANCE